vinicunca/akar/docs/content/docs/2.pohon/2.components/navigation-menu.md

           description: Fully styled and customizable components for Nuxt.
           icon: i-lucide:house
         - label: Installation
-          description: Learn how to install and configure Nuxt UI in your application.
+          description: Learn how to install and configure Pohon UI in your application.
           icon: i-lucide:cloud-download
         - label: 'Icons'
           icon: 'i-lucide:smile'